joeworkman/mac-setup-tool/README.md

 # Mac Setup tool

 This is a simple shell script that helps automate the setup of your terminal environment and apps on a new Mac.
 This script is opinionated since it assumes that you want/have certain things, like `zsh`.

 This app will do the following...

 1. Install homebrew and all brew packages
-2. Use Cask to download and install non-app store apps
+1. Use Cask to download and install non-app store apps
-3. Use MAS clie to download and install app store apps
+1. Use MAS cli to download and install app store apps
-4. Install Node and npm global packages
+1. Install Node and npm global packages
+1. Install PHP Composer and global packages
-5. Installs oh-my-zsh
+1. Installs oh-my-zsh
-6. Installs default .gitignore file
+1. Installs default .gitignore file
-7. Sets up Sublime Text CLI
+1. Sets up Sublime Text CLI and/or VS Code CLI
+1. Installs VS Code Extensions
-8. Installs RVM + ruby + gems
+1. Installs ruby + gems

 ### Install Xcode

 You need to have Xcode installed before running this app.
 This is so that all of the software packages can be compiled on your machine.

 ### Important files

 The following files will need to be customized for your machine.

 #### zshrc.txt

 Shell RC files are very personal.
 Here is a version of mine that you can use as a good starting point.
 Place the content of this file into `~/.zshrc`.

 #### brew.txt